yash9111/questdb.io/docs/troubleshooting/faq.md

 You may get `table busy [reason=insert]` or similar errors when running `INSERT` statements concurrently on the same table.
 This means that the table is locked by inserts issued from another SQL connection or other client protocols for data import, like ILP over TCP or CSV over HTTP.
-To reduce the chances of getting this error, try using auto-commit to keep the transaction as short as possible.

-We're also considering adding automatic insert retries on the database side, but for now, it is safe to handle this error on the client side and retry the insert.
+To avoid this error, we recommend using [WAL](/docs/concept/write-ahead-log/) tables to allow concurrent ingestion across all interfaces.

 ## Why do I see `could not open read-write` messages when creating a table or inserting rows?